The technological process of QPQ treatment is:

-The hardness distribution of 40Cr steel after different processes is shown in Table 3.
+Table 3 shows the hardness distribution of 40Cr steel after different processes.

-The hardness of the sample after oxidation treatment cannot be measured because the oxidation film is very thin and there is no oxide film on the surface of the sample after polishing with fine sandpaper.
+It is not possible to measure the hardness of the sample after oxidation treatment because the oxidation film is very thin.
+There is no oxide film present on the surface of the sample after it has been polished with fine sandpaper.

 Table 3 Microhardness Test Results

 |Surface hardness of ion nitriding HV||525||462||375||310||274||274|